 Such a procedure will have to be repeated at least once a week or, depending on the amount of traffic in the room, more or less often.
 For example, in a garage that is being used every day, the floor may need to be cleaned twice a week.
 However, a room that is rarely used will gather less dust, therefore requiring less maintenance.
 This part of the cleaning process may seem trivial but if the dust is not removed quickly, the residue will be harder to clean up.

 2. Using the right cleaning products for epoxy

 Do not use cleaning products that are abrasive or acidic, nor should you employ products that leave a greasy film on the surface.
 The epoxy floor needs to maintain its anti-slip characteristics, which are one of the main qualities that make this type of flooring so popular.
 Any typical foam mop, soaked in a mix of warm water and mild soap, will work to clean up most messes.

-If the damage is more extensive, we recommend mixing ammonia and water (1/2 cup of ammonia and 3.74 liters warm water).
-If needed, a coarse sponge may be used but you will have to be very careful- never scrubbing too vigourously- so you don’t end up scratching the surface.
-When trying to remove tire tracks, use a degreaser that meets all the criteria that has been cited above (not acidic, not abrasive)
+If the damage is more extensive, we recommend mixing ammonia and water (1/2 cup of ammonia and 3.74 litres of warm water).
+If needed, a coarse sponge may be used but you will have to be very careful- never scrubbing too vigorously- so you don’t end up scratching the surface.
+When trying to remove tire tracks, use a degreaser that meets all the criteria that have been cited above (not acidic, not abrasive)

 3. Repairing small cracks in the epoxy surface

 Epoxy is not porous.
 When it hardens up, it becomes waterproof and extremely solid.
 Regardless, small cracks may appear, due to daily wear and ground movements.
 Cracks, even small ones, must be repaired as soon as possible, as the damage can spread very quickly.
 With that in mind, hiring an epoxy floor specialist is the only sure-fire way to get good results.